Searching for long time scales without fine tuning: Introduction

 \section{Introduction}

-Living systems face various challenges over their lifetimes, and responding to these challenges often involves behaviors that occur over multiple time scales.
-As an example, a migratory bird needs to both react to instantaneous gusts, and to navigate its course over months.
-Recent experiments have focused attention on this problem, demonstrating the approximate power--law decay of behavioral correlation functions in fruit flies and mice~\cite{berman_predictability_2016, shemesh_high-order_2013}, and near--marginal modes in locally linear approximations to neural and behavioral dynamics of the nematode \textit{C. elegans}~\cite{costa_adaptive_2019}.
-These long time scales could emerge from responses of the organism to a fluctuating environment, or could be intrinsic, as would happen if the underlying neural networks were poised near criticality~\cite{mora_are_2011, munoz_colloquium:_2018}.
+Living systems face various challenges over their lifetimes, and responding to these challenges often involves behaviors that occur over multiple time scales~\cite{bialek2024long}.
+As an example, a migratory bird needs both to react to instantaneous gusts and to navigate its course over months~\cite{flack2018local}.
+Thanks to recent development of behavior tracking and image analysis techniques, long time scales have been identified and quantified in the behaviors of many animals, including the scale invariant correlations spanning three decades in time in the fruit fly~\cite{bialek2024long}, the near--marginal modes in locally linear approximations to neural and behavioral dynamics of the nematode \textit{C. elegans}~\cite{costa_adaptive_2019}, and the non-Markovian behavior in the larval zebrafish~\cite{sridhar2024uncovering}.